 For many years the goal of researchers has been to develop a diagnostic prenatal test for Down's syndrome that does not involve an invasive procedure with an accompanying risk of miscarriage.
 The most recent breakthroughs have involved analysing cell-free maternal and fetal DNA in the mother's blood.
 This has come to be known as 'non-invasive prenatal testing' (NIPT), because all that is needed is a maternal blood test.

-Although NIPT for Down's syndrome is not diagnostic, large scale studies show that the test has a detection rate of over 99%.
+Although NIPT for Down's syndrome is not diagnostic, large scale studies show that the test has a high detection rate.
 So it is currently a very sensitive screening test for Down's syndrome, and can also look for Edwards' and Patau's syndrome.

 NIPT is not yet available on the NHS except in a small number of hospitals as part of either a research study or pilot project.
 In 2014/15 a large evaluation study was carried out by Professor Lyn Chitty and her RAPID (Reliable Accurate Prenatal non-Invasive Diagnosis) project team.
 The team set out to provide information on how NIPT might be implemented into the NHS in a fair and affordable way.
 Prof Chitty reported their findings to the UK National Screening Committee in June 2015.
 After a detailed review of the evidence and a public consultation, the UKNSC recommended that NIPT should be carefully implemented into the NHS as part of the current Fetal Anomaly Screening Programme.
 The Government accepted this advice and the plan is that it will be rolled out in England next year.
 In the meantime, NIPT is widely available in the private sector.

 Individual clinicians and private clinics are offering NIPT provided by a number of different laboratories, based here and overseas.
 There is no ‘direct to consumer’ testing available; it must be done via a health care professional.
 You can find out more about the labs doing the analysis below.
 They all claim high detection rates but some differ in the way they analyse the cfDNA.
 One way to check their claims is to look at the published data* they have on their test performance.
 You should be able to find this on their websites.